 2. Off-The-Shelf Product: COTS items are pre-existing and ready for immediate use without the need for substantial customization or modification.
 They are typically mass-produced or commercially packaged.

-3. Minimal Integration: COTS items do not require significant integration efforts to be incorporated into the government’s systems or processes.
+3. Minimal Integration: commercial off the shelf COTS products do not require significant integration efforts to be incorporated into the government’s systems or processes.
 They are intended to be easily and seamlessly implemented.

 4. Standard Features and Functionality: COTS items come with standard features and functionalities that are commonly found in the commercial marketplace.
 They are not specifically designed or tailored to meet government requirements.

 It is important to note that although COTS items are used as-is without significant modification, the government may still negotiate terms and conditions, such as pricing and delivery schedules, to meet its specific needs.
-Additionally, certain government agencies or programs may have additional guidelines or regulations related to the acquisition and use of COTS items.
+Additionally, certain government agencies or programs may have additional guidelines or regulations related to the acquisition and use of commercial off the shelf COTS products.

 The use of COTS items is governed by the Federal Acquisition Regulation (FAR), which provides guidance and requirements for federal contracting processes.
 Contractors and procurement officials should consult the FAR and agency-specific regulations to ensure compliance when acquiring and using COTS items in government contracts.

-Government contractors in a bid protest seeking to challenge whether or not the awardee is selling FAR commercial items can avoid painful mistakes by articulating how the government is not meeting the legal commercial off the shelf product definition.
+Government contractors in a bid protest seeking to challenge whether or not the awardee is selling FAR commercial items can avoid painful mistakes by articulating how the government is not meeting the legal commercially available off the shelfproduct definition.

 Knowing that the CO’s decision must be reasonable is a substantial part of the analysis when considering non-commercial sources as compared to commercial-off-shelf (cots contracts.)The exception to this rule is the acquisition of bulk cargo.
 Procurement of training services, installation, or cloud services can be considered COTS items under the Federal Acquisition Regulation (FAR 12).
 See information about Service Contract Act Fringe Benefits (SCA).